 Hide Admin Menu Items

 Simplify the admin sidebar by hiding menu items you don’t need visible.
 Hide Tools from clients, remove Plugins from editors, or clean up unused menu items—all without removing actual functionality.
+Configure per-role settings to show different menus to different user roles, or use the default setting to apply the same hiding rules for all users.

 Use Cases